INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 Surgery

-- if endovascular treatment is not possible or the procedure was unsuccessful or only partially successful
+- indicated if endovascular treatment is not possible or has been unsuccessful or only partially successful

 Stereotactic radiosurgery (SRS)